 This way, you can help ensure that your name is unique so your business can stand out.

 You may also want to check to see if your desired domain name is available.
 While many top-level domains exist — “.co,” “.net,” etc. — there’s nothing like getting “.com” to give some legitimacy to your business.
-We have a tool to help you do a preliminary domain name search.
+We have a tool to help you do a preliminary business name search.
 Our domain name registration service can help you secure the online name that will best serve your Connecticut limited liability company.

 Even if the Secretary of State approves your business name, that’s no guarantee that someone else hasn’t already claimed it with a federal or state trademark.
 To truly check to see if your business name isn’t trademarked is difficult because there’s no central place to check.
 Some businesses even employ an attorney specializing in trademarks to see if they’re in the clear.